taikatta/Milestone2-DailyNASA/README.md

 I used [Esprima](https://esprima.org/demo/validate.html) Syntax Validator to check main.js, the code was syntactically valid.

+#### Querying nonexistent data from NASA

+In order to execute the test first I disabled the  `dateValidator` function in main.js and then picked a future/past date with no picture and near Earth object information.
+(Past images are stored in the APOD Archive, with the first image appearing on June 16, 1995 - from Wikipedia.)

 #### Operational Test

 | Nr | Test          | Before image  | After image  | Test result |